-Additional considerations should be analyzed when the organization is affected by a breach involving payment card information (e.g., debit or credit cards).
-If your organization accepts payment cards and card information is the subject of a data breach, you may have additional obligations to notify your payment processor, merchant bank, and/or the payment card brands.
+Additional considerations should be analyzed when an organization is affected by a breach involving payment card information (e.g., debit or credit cards).
+According to one study, the retail, hospitality, food and beverage, and health care industries are most vulnerable to attacks involving payment card information, whether that be through a physical card reader or through e-commerce.18 If your organization accepts payment cards, and card information is the subject of a data breach, you may have additional obligations to notify your payment processor, merchant bank, or the payment card brands.

-Visa and MasterCard cards are processed through a four-party system.
-Visa and MasterCard enter into licensing arrangements with various financial institutions called "issuing banks" that issue payment cards to cardholders.
+Visa and Mastercard cards are processed through a four-party system.
+Visa and Mastercard enter into licensing arrangements with various financial institutions called "issuing banks" that issue payment cards to cardholders.
 The issuing bank collects payment from the cardholders through their monthly payment card statements or via withdrawal from their bank account where debit cards are used.
-Retailers or merchants who accept Visa or MasterCard contract with other financial institutions called "merchant banks."
+Retailers or merchants who accept Visa or Mastercard contract with other financial institutions called "merchant banks."
 Merchant banks and retailers in turn typically enter into contracts with payment card processors to process the card transaction and collect payment from a cardholder's issuing bank.